ELETTRA-SincrotroneTrieste/cumbia-libs/README.UBUNTU.md

 The command installs tango version 9.2.5a and the *TangoTest* server (*/usr/lib/tango/TangoTest*)

 #### Setting TANGO_HOST
-During the installation, you will be prompted to set the *TANGO_HOST* *address:port* where the *Tango* database is running.
+During the installation, the *Configuring tango-common* dialog will ask you to specify the name of the host where the *TANGO* database server is running.
+Type the *hostname:port* couple and continue.

 ### Qt 5 libraries